Fosinopril and Hydrochlorothiazide

 Dosage Form: tablet

-- Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.
-See WARNINGS, Fetal Toxicity.
+- Drugs that act directly on the renin-angiotensin system can cause injury and death due to the developing fetus.
+See Warnings: Fetal Toxicity

 Fosinopril and Hydrochlorothiazide Description

-Fosinopril sodium is a white to off-white crystalline powder, soluble (>100 mg/mL) in water, in ethanol and in methanol, and slightly soluble in hexane.
-Fosinopril sodium is designated chemically as L-proline, 4-cyclohexyl-1-[[[2-methyl-1-(1-oxopropoxy)- propoxy](4-phenylbutyl)phosphinyl]acetyl]-, sodium salt, trans-; its structural formula is:
+Fosinopril sodium, USP is a white to off-white crystalline powder, soluble (> 100 mg/mL) in water, in ethanol, and in methanol, and slightly soluble in hexane.
+Fosinopril sodium, USP's chemical name is L-proline, 4-cyclohexyl-1-[[[2- methyl-1-(1-oxopropoxy)-propoxy]-(4 phenylbutyl)-phosphinyl] acetyl]-, sodium salt, trans-; its structural formula is:

 Fosinoprilat, the active metabolite of fosinopril, is a non-sulfhydryl angiotensin-converting enzyme inhibitor.
 Fosinopril is converted to fosinoprilat by hepatic cleavage of the ester group.

 Hydrochlorothiazide, USP is a white, or practically white, practically odorless, crystalline powder.
 It is slightly soluble in water; freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol; and insoluble in ether, in chloroform, and in dilute mineral acids.
-Hydrochlorothiazide is designated chemically as 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide; its structural formula is:
+Hydrochlorothiazide's chemical name is 6-chloro-3,4-dihydro-2H-1 ,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide; its structural formula is:

 Fosinopril sodium and hydrochlorothiazide tablets are a combination of fosinopril sodium and hydrochlorothiazide, USP.
-It is available for oral use in two tablet strengths: fosinopril sodium and hydrochlorothiazide tablets 10/12.5, containing 10 mg of fosinopril sodium and 12.5 mg of hydrochlorothiazide, USP; and fosinopril sodium-hydrochlorothiazide tablets 20/12.5, containing 20 mg of fosinopril sodium and 12.5 mg of hydrochlorothiazide, USP.
-The inactive ingredients of the tablets include carnauba wax, crospovidone, lactose anhydrous, lactose monohydrate, starch, red iron oxide and zinc stearate.
+It is available for oral use in two tablet strengths: fosinopril sodium and hydrochlorothiazide tablets, 10 mg/12.5 mg, containing 10 mg of fosinopril sodium and 12.5 mg of hydrochlorothiazide, USP; and fosinopril sodium and hydrochlorothiazide tablets, 20 mg/12.5 mg, containing 20 mg of fosinopril sodium and 12.5 mg of hydrochlorothiazide, USP.
+The inactive ingredients of the tablets include lactose anhydrous, crospovidone, povidone USP, microcrystalline cellulose, sodium stearate and Talc USP.

 Fosinopril and Hydrochlorothiazide - Clinical Pharmacology